stefanmcshane/cluster-api-provider-aws/docs/book/src/topics/instance-metadata.md

 See [the CLI command reference](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/modify-instance-metadata-options.html) for more information.

-Before you decide to use IMDSv2 for the cluster instances, please make sure all your applications are compatible to IMDSv2.
+Before you decide to use IMDSv2 for the cluster instances, please make sure all your applications are compatible with IMDSv2.

 See the [transition guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-metadata-transition-to-version-2.html#recommended-path-for-requiring-imdsv2) for more information.